hartenthaler/hh_extended_family/readme.md

 * `1 BIRT / 2 AGE STILLBORN`
 * `1 DEAT / 2 AGE INFANT`
 * `1 FAMC @F123@ / 2 STAT CHALLENGED`

+The labels `Levirate` and `Sororate` are derived from the computed family context when partners of the same person are same-sex siblings.

 <a name="Family"></a>
 ## 👥 Family parts